 Many people have not been paying attention to their calling even though it is staring them right in the face, this is because they think it has to be one big thing.
-Some people’s calling will be to break new grounds and do things that will be remembered for centuries, but for others it may be an action that will only impact a few people.
-It doesn’t matter how “big” or “small” we think they are, what matters most is that you do what you have been assigned to do.
+Some people’s calling will be to break new grounds and do things that will be remembered for centuries, but for others, it may be an action that will only impact a few people.
+It doesn’t matter how “big” or “small,” we think they are, what matters most is that you do what you have been assigned to do.

 You Think It Must Make You Rich

 Not everyone’s calling will make them rich and famous.
-For some people it will, but for others it will not.
+For some people, it will, but for others, it will not.
 Remember, your calling is not about fame or riches; it is about what you do to bring light and healing to the world.

 You Think You Can’t Fulfill Your Calling Through Your Job

 It does not always have to be different from what you already do.
-It can be right where you are, your career or business can be a channel through which you fulfill your calling.
+It can be right where you are, your career or business can be a channel through which you fulfil your calling.

 You Think You Have To Quit Your Job